 Annually, 1.8 million people die from poor sanitation and contaminated water.
 That’s one life every 20 seconds.
-This is the catalyst to Gwen’s wish to help provide clean drinking water to as many people as possible, domestic and abroad.
+This is the catalyst for Gwen’s wish to help provide clean drinking water to as many people as possible, domestically and abroad.

 Gwen has volunteered for the ARC, the Dorflinger Suydam Wildlife Sanctuary for their summer music events, on her church’s mission committee, Delaware Highland’s land protection committee, and at WJFF, the country’s only hydro-powered radio station.

-She and her husband, Jeff have five young adult children together and a four-year-old grandson.
-Gwen lives with her husband in Tafton, PA on beautiful Fairview Lake where she enjoys hiking, kayaking, gardening, cooking and caring for her backyard chickens.
+Along with five young adult children and a four-year-old grandson, Gwen enjoys hiking, kayaking, gardening, cooking, and caring for her backyard chickens.